Bangladesh Mathematical Olympiad: Selection Round

-After achieving 1st gold medal in international Mathematics Olympiad in 2018, the competition spread all over the country.
+After achieving their 1st gold medal in the International Mathematics Olympiad in 2018, the competition spread all over the country.
 The organisers took selection round in 64 districts of Bangladesh in 2019.
-In 2020, due to the COVID-19 pandemic, this competition held entirely by online platform in 29 February.
-The selected participant of selection round can attend in regional competition.
+In 2020, due to the COVID-19 pandemic, this competition was held entirely via an online platform on 29 February.
+The selected participant of selection round can attend the regional competition.
+The selection rounds are currently taken online.